1Password vs Bitwarden

 Frequently Asked Questions

-Both employ military-grade AES-256 encryption and zero-knowledge architecture, so they're equally secure at the cryptographic level.
-Bitwarden's open-source code allows independent verification, while 1Password relies on third-party audits for transparency.
+Both employ AES-256 encryption and zero-knowledge architecture; the key difference is code transparency—Bitwarden's open-source design allows independent audits, while 1Password relies on third-party security reviews of closed-source code.

 Sources & references